National Academy of Television Arts & Sciences recognizes how optical fiber has revolutionized entertainment, everyday life

 Smart touch devices, rich streaming media with lifelike images, and instant connections everywhere we go – these are all part of the experiences made possible by optical fiber in today’s world.

-John Igel, vice president and general manager of Optical Fiber and Cable, accepted the Emmy in Las Vegas on Jan.
-7.
+John Igel, vice president and general manager of Optical Fiber and Cable at the time, accepted the Emmy in Las Vegas in January 2017.

 Optical fiber was born in Corning labs in 1970 and its invention has become one of the company’s most familiar success stories.